reneewendy/nascent-content/content/article/dead_astronomer.md

 title: Dead Astronomer
 slug: dead_astronomer
-date: January 1, 1900
+date: January 1, 1901

-Once there was a dead astronomer.
+Nothing to see here as the dead astronomer imploded.